How Homegrown SMEs Are Reviving The Philippine Weaving Industry

 As advocates of the craft, we want to preserve this tradition and pass it on to future generations.
 We launched “Kabataan Krafts” (Youth Crafts) - workshops for the children of the artisans we work with, helping to foster their creativity.
 Additionally, we want the community to consider weaving as a viable source of income for their family.
 That’s why we helped organize associations and provide assistance in managing their own enterprises in Samar.
 Here in the city, we had an initiative called “Woven on the Move”, where we brought weavers to Manila to hold a series of workshops for senior high school students.
 Our goal was to raise awareness of the centuries-old tradition of weaving among young people and at the same time, embolden our weavers to protect and preserve their craft.

 Being able to tell clients that we can ship products through FedEx is liberating.
-We are able to reach markets in South Korea, Taiwan, the United States, and Europe.
+We can reach markets in South Korea, Taiwan, the United States, and Europe.
 We also ran a global marketing campaign in 202, collaborating with different artists who came up with their own woven creations.
 We wanted to send Banig weaving kits to customers as far afield as New York and Canada, and we were able to pull this off with FedEx.

 Weaving Woven’s purpose